connxio/docs/docs/integrations/logging.md

 ## To log or not to log?

-Deciding when to log is paramount for being able to monitor integrations successfully.
-In this section we take a look at some questions you should be asking yourself when configuring logging in Connxio.
-First of all: logging is expensive.
-Many systems including the ones created by us have significant costs associated with logging, and generally one of the most effective ways of cost reduction within software development is the optimization of logging.
-As such we strongly recommend that all customers go through each production ready integration and ask themselves three questions:
+Good logging improves monitoring, but logging can be expensive.
+For each production-ready integration, consider these questions:

 ### Is the traffic low enough and the contents important enough that we should log on success?

-Depending on the log provider the cost of thousands or even millions of messages could be low but chances are they aren't.
-If you integration processes more than ten thousand messages per day (this includes splitting) you should probably not log on a log-level other than *None* without a very good reason, and while being aware of the cost.
+Depending on the provider, logging thousands or millions of messages may be costly.
+If your integration processes more than ten thousand messages per day, including split messages, avoid success logging unless you have a clear reason and understand the cost.

 ### Is the message content important enough to include?

-As seen above you can exclude the actual message content from all logs.
-In a lot of cases the [metadata](/integrations/metadata) that is the log event itself is enough to monitor integration flows.
-Think carefully before you log the actual content.
+You can exclude message content from logs.
+In many cases, [metadata](/integrations/metadata) is enough to monitor integration flows.

 ### What level of logging is suited for this integration?

-This really depends on the criticality of the integration itself, the potential for failure, the consequences of failure and a lot of other parameters.
-The answer here is never simple but could be critical to keeping logging costs down.
-We recommend that you go through each and every integration with a critical eye towards logging amount after deploying to production but also after the integration has been running for a while.
-In this way you can evaluate and re-configure logging as needed.
+Choose the level based on traffic, criticality, failure risk, and the consequences of failure.
+Review logging after production deployment and again after the integration has run for a while, then adjust as needed.

 ## Logging outside Connxio

-In many cases there is integration being done either before of after a message is passed of to Connxio for processing.
-We recommend tying these actions into the Connxio flow with you own logging, in this way you get a complete picture of the actual actions involved in you integration.
-This is very easy with Archeo, and should be possible with most third party providers as well.
-When setting this up you need to use your InterchangeId to pair your internal logs with Connxio's generated log events.
-See more about InterchangeId [here](/getting-started/core-concepts).
+In many cases, integration work happens before or after Connxio processing.
+Add your own logging around those steps to get a complete picture of the flow.
+Use the `InterchangeId` to connect your internal logs with Connxio's generated log events.
+See more about `InterchangeId` [here](/getting-started/core-concepts).